 - What is the tactical and strategic value of winning this?

 This is an abbreviated and simplified version.
-I strongly recommend you buy the book for the full list and the entire chapter on assessing RFP opportunities in a clear-headed fashion.
+I strongly recommend you buy the book (paid link) for the full list and the entire chapter on assessing RFP opportunities in a clear-headed fashion.
 It’s a fantastic handbook if you’re serious about improving your sales effectiveness.

 When to Engage and When to Pass